 The second question to ask is, “What material was used to make the attachment point?”

 My background in climbing and rope rescue will make it difficult to not completely geek out on this topic, but I will do my best to keep it concise.
 Going back to the ever popular swivel spring snap you can find several different metals used in their manufacturing.
-The kind we recommend is a marine grade solid brass version.
-The solid brass is more malleable than the other popular option such as stainless steel and zinc.
+One option is a marine grade solid brass version.
+The solid brass is more malleable than the other popular option such as steel and zinc.
 In simple terms this means it is more “flexible” than other options and will tend to bend prior to breaking.
-This allows the handler who inspects their gear to recognize the deformation before a catastrophic failure occurs allowing them to put it out of service before it becomes a liability.
+This can allow the handler who inspects their gear to recognize the deformation before a catastrophic failure occurs allowing them to put it out of service before it becomes a liability.
 The other benefit is that you can buff out any burrs or nicks that are created on the surface of the brass since it is softer than the other metals used which will prevent additional wear and tear on your hands as well as the gear it comes into contact with.
-As a down side for any of the swivel spring snaps, they are made through a metal casting process which can hide imperfections within the metal that may not show up on the surface.
-This makes the swivel spring snaps prone to shatter when struck onto a hard surface like concrete which tends to happen more often when they are made of the harder metals.
-That’s why we only use the highest quality solid brass snaps which will give the handler years of safe service if cared for properly and will deform before a failure.
+As a possible down side for any of the swivel spring snaps, they are made through a metal casting process and if they are low quality that can hide imperfections within the metal that may not show up on the surface.
+This makes poor quality swivel spring snaps prone to shatter when struck onto a hard surface like concrete.
+That’s why we only use the highest quality solid brass snaps and our very own proprietary stainless steel snaps which will give the handler years of safe service if cared for properly.

 The third question to ask is, “How was the attachment point designed to be operated?”